dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 For example, you may not want a tag to contain `onclick` attribute as it can inject javascript to the page.
 You can create a custom HTML tag rule to achieve this.

-1. Create a project in your code editor (e.g. visual studio).
+1. Create a project in your code editor (e.g. Visual Studio).
 2. Add nuget package `Microsoft.DocAsCode.Plugins` and `Microsoft.Composition`.
 3. Create a class and implement @Microsoft.DocAsCode.Plugins.ICustomMarkdownTagValidator.
 4. Add ExportAttribute with contract name.